 Now despite the direct application of powder there was still a bit of water in the bottom of that bottle, which conveniently allows us to get a ballpark strength of this fresh assault.
 Let's assume about 20ml of water.
 The previous solution was a pint, which is 568 ml.
 (The British pint, at least.
 The US pint is 473ml, because we Brits can hold our drinks better.
 Oh wait, no we can't, can we, because we're also the drunkest nation in the world.
 What the fuck happened to us?
 WE USED TO RULE A QUARTER OF THIS FUCKING PLANET, WHY ARE WE SUDDENLY SO SHIT?).
 So we round up to 600ml because I can't be arsed, and this solution comes out at 30 times more powerful than the last one.
 That's 1200 times more powerful than the first one (well, assuming I disregard the saturation point since not all the powder could dissolve in the BLAH DE BLAH BORED NOW).
 Here are some things being multiplied about 1200 times:

-The length and width of a football field.
+The length and width of a mouse. | The length and width of a football field. |

-The total word count of all the "Arrow in the knee" comments posted on Youtube in the last five seconds.
+The total word count of all the books in the British Library. | The total word count of all the "Arrow in the knee" comments posted on Youtube in the last five seconds. |

-How sad I must have to be to have written this article.
+How sad I must have to be to have written this article. | How sad you must be to have read this far. |

 Five minutes later, I come back.
 I swirl the sludge around in the bottom of the bottle.
 I look through the glass.